The National Rate Picture: A Complicated Kind of Stability

-The stabilization story has a significant caveat, though: it's a national average.
+The stabilization story has a significant caveat, though: national averages mask wide variation.
 Your actual experience in 2026 depends heavily on where you live, who you're insured with, and what's on your driving record.
-The car insurance rate increases in 2026 are far from evenly distributed.
+Learn more about car insurance rate increases in 2026 and why relief is not evenly distributed — auto parts tariffs also pose a risk of pushing rates meaningfully higher as the year progresses.

 States With Increases vs. Decreases in 2026

 The national calm masks dramatic state-level differences.
-According to ValuePenguin and Insurify data, 19 to 35 states are projected to see rate increases in 2026, while more than half are expected to see decreases or flat rates.
+According to ValuePenguin's 2026 data, more than half of U.S. states are projected to see rate decreases, while a significant number of others face increases — some of them severe.
 Understanding car insurance rates by state is critical — the difference between the cheapest and most expensive states can be thousands of dollars per year.

 States With the Biggest Projected Increases